dhuszti/watsonx.data-lab/README.md

 In this section you will combine data from watsonx.data’s object storage with data in Db2 and PostgreSQL databases.
 To avoid you having to provision these databases yourself, they’ve been installed in the same VM as watsonx.data and are pre-populated with data.

 ![image](https://github.com/dhuszti/watsonx.data-lab/assets/11091479/39bcb637-d7bb-4f18-91d3-ef21c0116925)

+To make this tutorial faster there is an already configured Db2 (running in IBM Cloud) added to Presto as federated database.

+Select the Query workspace () icon from the left-side menu.
+The Query workspace page opens with a data objects navigation pane on the left side and a SQL editor (workspace) pane on the right side.

 ### Write a query to get max expense for each employee (Db2 - fact table & Watsonx.data Hive table - dim table)
 1. Copy the below SQL to SQL editor and run it